22 Tips to Get the Most from User Behavior Analytics

 In this article, we bring you 22 powerful tips that you can implement in order to get the most out of your behavior analytics.

 Behavioral analytics are used to reveal the actions your web visitors take while browsing your website.
-Tools that record website visitors´ actions organize event data such as clicks or scrolls and create a recording of each individual user and their behavior.
+Tools that record website visitors´ actions organize event data such as clicks or scrolls and create a recording of each user and their behavior.
 Your team can then use those recordings to study them and gain valuable insights about your customers.
-For instance, you can easily determine which parts of your website are more interesting and which ones do a poor job in provoking the interest of your visitors.
-With these insights you can then make easier and more accurate changes to optimize your website and ensure better business results.
+For instance, you can easily determine which parts of your website are more interesting and which ones do a poor job of provoking the interest of your visitors.
+With these insights, you can then make easier and more accurate changes to optimize your website and ensure better business results.

 22 User Behavior Analytics Tips for your Business

 As one of McKinsey´s Senior Consultants conveniently puts it, “Consumer beliefs and behaviors are changing fast.
 To keep up with—and perhaps even influence—those changes, companies must leverage deep consumer insights.”

 Here are 22 tips on how you can leverage behavior analytics and use it to fuel your business growth:

 1. Get to the Root Cause(s) of Bounce Rate

 Bounce rate is a marketing term that is almost always used when conducting web traffic analysis.
 It represents the percentage of visitors who enter your site and then leave (bounce) without continuing to view other pages on your site.
 It is calculated by counting the number of single-page visits and dividing that by the total visits to your website and is presented as a percentage of total visits.